Outback Steakhouse Mac and Cheese Recipe

 • Make a big batch of the Mac and Cheese because it reheats nicely for other meals.

-This Outback mac and cheese recipe works as both a side and the main course.
-Pair with fried chicken or grilled meat for a hearty meal, or enjoy with a side salad or steamed vegetable for something a little lighter
+This Outback mac and cheese recipe can serve as both a side dish and a main course.
+Pair with fried chicken or grilled meat for a hearty meal, or enjoy with a side salad or steamed vegetables for something a little lighter

-Add a splash of milk to the thawed mac and cheese and stir.
+• Reheating Method: Add a splash of milk to the thawed Mac-A-Roo and stir.
 Cover with a paper towel and heat on HIGH for 60 seconds.
 Stir and check the temperature.
-If the mac n cheese isn’t warm enough, heat for another 30 seconds, and repeat as necessary.
+If the Mac-A-Roo isn’t warm enough, heat for another 30 seconds, and repeat as necessary

 Do you love Outback Steakhouse?
 Make your favorites at home!